AdityaJain2162/hitcounter/README.md

-Sure!
-Below is a template for your README.md file for the HitCounter project.
-This README will include instructions on how to set up, install, and run the application using Docker Compose.

----

 # HitCounter

 HitCounter is a simple web application built with Python Flask and Redis, containerized using Docker for easy deployment.